Cyber IT Specialist - Mission Analysis Support

 Clearance: Top Secret / SCI Eligible

-AERMOR LLC is qualified candidates to provide technical and analytical support for FCC OCA in support of all OCA inspections.
+AERMOR LLC is seeking qualified candidates to provide technical and analytical support for FCC OCA in support of all OCA inspections.
 Candidates shall perform a wide variety of technical support services and functions required to meet the mission of FCC OCA to enhance overall DoDIN-N readiness and security.

 - Process, inspect, cleanse, transform, and model data to discover useful information, informing conclusions, and supporting decision-making.